On coordinatization of mathematics: Conclusion

 \section{Conclusion}

-We have given a number of arguments which justify, encourage and describe a proposal for possible future research in mathematical logic which can be called coordinatization of mathematical implications and proofs, or more generally, mathematical results.
+We have given a number of arguments which justify, encourage and describe a proposal for possible future research in mathematical logic which can be defined as faithful mathematical representation of proofs and theories.
+This can be called coordinatization of mathematical implications and proofs, or more generally, mathematical results.
 The main argument is a possibility to formalize, map into simpler mathematical objects and measure mathematical creativity, to separate implication making from semantic and syntactic issues, to make nontrivial and creative mathematical theorem proving a computation.
 Another argument is a possibility to rigorously measure mathematical results and to guide the mathematical research in a rigorous and optimal way.
 The mathematical culture would greatly benefit from rigorous standards for mathematical research publications and other texts.
 New encoding paradigms for the mathematical language and mo\-der\-nized mathematical education may also be generated by modeling of mathematical thinking and introducing coordinates in the space of proofs - extending the Pythagorean paradigm to thinking processes.